Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 SCHC-over-LoRaWAN SHOULD support encoding RuleID on 6 bits (64 possible rules).

-The RuleID 0 is reserved for fragmentation in both directions.
+The RuleID 0 is reserved for fragmentation.
 The RuleID 63 is used to tag packets for which SCHC compression was not possible (no matching Rule was found).

 The remaining RuleIDs are available for compression.
 RuleIDs are shared between uplink and downlink sessions.
 A RuleID different from 0 means that the